What is a First Time Buyer?

 What deposit will you need?

-A mortgage deposit is the amount you put down to buy a property and represents the equity you own.
-For example, if you have a deposit of £20,000 on a house valued at £200,000, your deposit is 10%, and the remaining 90% is the amount you’re borrowing.
+A mortgage deposit is the amount you put down to buy a property and represents your equity.
+For example, if you deposit £20,000 on a house valued at £200,000, your deposit is 10%, and the remaining 90% is the amount you’re borrowing.

 Here are a few factors to consider:

-• No deposit mortgages do exist but it’s unlikely you’ll be able to get a no deposit first-time buyer mortgage.
-You’ll need to save up to 10% to 20% of the value of your home to be attractive to most lenders.
+- No-deposit mortgages exist, and some lenders will consider a no-deposit first-time buyer mortgage if your circumstances are favourable.
+However, you’ll need to save up to 10% to 20% of the value of your home to be attractive to most lenders.

-• What you can borrow is a function of your deposit.
-As a general rule, the larger the deposit, the more you can borrow.
+- What you can borrow is a function of your deposit.
+Generally, the larger the deposit, the more you can borrow.

-• Opening a Lifetime ISA is a good way to save a deposit.
-You can save up to £4,000 a year, with the government adding a 25% bonus on top.
+- Opening a Lifetime ISA is a good way to save a deposit.
+You can save up to £4,000 a year, with the government adding a 25% bonus.
+This will help your deposit go further and accelerate your savings.

-• Lenders will want to see proof of deposit before loaning to you.
-You’ll need to provide evidence of money building up in a personal savings account for at least six months, for example.
+- Lenders will want to see proof of deposit before loaning to you.
+For example, you’ll need to provide evidence of money building up in a personal savings account for at least six months.
 Or, in the case of a gifted deposit, a legal agreement confirming the money is a gift that will never need to be repaid.

 How affordability affects first-time buyers

-Mortgage affordability refers to whether borrowers can afford to repay the loan they want to take out.
+Mortgage affordability refers to whether borrowers can repay the loan they want to take out.
 This refers to what you can repay each month and is separate from what you can borrow.

 Here are a few points to consider:

-• Borrowing is based on salary with lenders using income multiples to determine how much they are willing to borrow.
-Most lenders will offer 4 to 4.5 times your income as long as you meet their affordability criteria.
+- Borrowing is based on salary, and lenders use income multiples to determine how much they are willing to lend.
+Most lenders will offer 4 to 4.5 times your income if you meet their affordability criteria.
 Lenders will also consider loaning 5 times and 6 times under the right circumstances.

-• Lenders will perform a mortgage affordability assessment to determine how much they could loan to you and whether they can accept your application.
-They will consider income multiples, your incoming and outgoings, a stress test to see if you could repay your mortgage if interest rates rise and work out your Debt to Income ratio.
+- Lenders will perform a mortgage affordability assessment to determine how much they could loan you and whether they can accept your application.
+They will consider income multiples, your incoming and outgoings, a stress test to see if you could repay your mortgage if interest rates rise and work out your debt-to-income ratio.

-• To get a better understanding of this, use one of our mortgage calculators, such as our affordability calculator, to see how much you can borrow.
+- To better understand this, use one of our mortgage calculators, such as our affordability calculator, to see how much you can borrow.

 Affordability assessment